 Call Your Doctor About a Headache If:

-You have a severe headache with vomiting, limb weakness, double vision, slurred speech, or difficulty in swallowing.
+You have a severe headache with vomiting, limb weakness, double vision, slurred speech, or difficulty swallowing.
 This may signal a cerebral hemorrhage or an aneurysm.
 Get medical help now.

-You have a new kind of headache you've never felt before.
+You have a new kind of headache that you've never felt before.
 Does it happen the first thing in the morning, bring on vomiting, and then go away during the day?
 You may have high blood pressure or, in very rare cases, a brain tumor.
 See your doctor without delay.